 The strange and interesting thing is that this medication HELPS akathisias in many people so I want to list it here.
 It does not impact GABA receptors, so many of you coming off alcohol or benzodiazepines may find this medication helpful in countering the withdrawal effects of those two drugs.
-Never start at a high dose, titrate upward even if you have to dump half of the capsule (or more) out to begin with, and then keep working the dose up as tolerated.
+Never start at a high dose, instead titrate upward even if you have to dump half of the capsule (or more) out to begin with, and then keep working the dose up as tolerated.
 Keep a diary of your symptoms, sleep quality and akathisias.

 Herbs and Vitamins

-Vitamin B6- Back in 2004, there was a randomized, double-blind, placebo-controlled study published in The Journal of Clinical Psychiatry.
+Vitamin B6- In 2004, there was a randomized, double-blind, placebo-controlled study published in The Journal of Clinical Psychiatry.
 This study was conducted in 2 mental health centers and the participants had drug-induced akathisias from taking antipsychotic medications.
 These patients were really ill.
 The doctors supervised them and randomly divided the group to receive either placebo (inactive) or very high dosages of vitamin B6 (300 mg twice daily) which I would NEVER recommend to a regular person because that is a very high dose.
 The study demonstrated that B6 could be useful for akathisias.
 B6 helps create more dopamine in the catecholamine pathway.
 It converts L-dopa directly into dopamine.
 Keep in mind, conditions of low dopamine (opiate withdrawal, Parkinson’s and D2 antagonist “neuroleptic” antipsychotics) all lead to the syndrome of akathasia.

-I think trying 25 to 100mg of B6 might be okay as this is sold over-the-counter in pharmacies nationwide.
+I think trying 25 to 100mg of B6 might be okay, as this is sold over-the-counter in pharmacies nationwide.
 As an alternative, 20mg P5P is an option since that is the biologically active form of B6, and it’s sold online.
 I am not advising you, just offering some ideas for you to talk to your physician.

 Nevertheless, many patients who suffer from acute akathisia fail to respond to treatment.
 In earlier studies, vitamin B6 was found to be effective in the treatment of neuroleptic-induced movement disorders.
 The purpose of this study was to evaluate the efficacy of vitamin B6 in the treatment of acute NIA.
 This is the first report of B6 as a treatment for NIA.

 Lemon balm- This can be helpful in alcohol or opiate withdrawal cases, it relaxes the body and can help with sleep, it is considered GABA-ergic meaning it raises GABA levels naturally.
-Here’s a link to Amazon for the liquid extract of Lemon Balm that I have at home for sleepless nights, but of course you can take any brand you like.

 Kava- This is reportedly helpful for some people but I don’t have experience with it, and I’m not sure of the dose.
 Still, I want you to have it named for consideration.
 Kava is related to the black pepper plant, and it is well-documented to have a calming effect so it may relieve anxiety, restlessness, sleeplessness, and stress.
 The concern I have after studying this one is that if you withdraw from kava too fast, you may actually develop akathisias!